amalk-money/jenkinsDockerfile/README.md

 ![web page](https://github.com/amalk-money/jenkinsDockerfile/blob/master/IMG/Screenshot%20(333).png)

-Now copy the given location and paste the password here and access the Jenkins.
+Now copy the given location and paste the password at that location and access the Jenkins.
 Now after further setup, we can access the page.

 ![Jenkins page](https://github.com/amalk-money/jenkinsDockerfile/blob/master/IMG/Screenshot%20(335).png)

+## Jenkins Jobs

+Refer the given link for the jenkins jobs : https://github.com/amalk-money/jenkinsProject